excelsior-oss/excelsior-jet-maven-plugin/README.md

 of application download size and disk footprint.

 The key idea is to select the components of the Java SE API that are not used by the application, and exclude them from the installation altogether.
-Such components are called detached.
+Such components are called *detached*.
-For example, if your application does not use any of Swing, AWT, CORBA or, say, JNDI, Excelsior JET enables you to easily exclude (detach) the standard library classes implementiong those APIs and the associated files from the installation.
+For example, if your application does not use any of Swing, AWT, CORBA or, say, JNDI API, Excelsior JET enables you to easily exclude from the main setup package the standard library classes implementing those APIs and the associated files, placing them in a separate *detached package*.

-The detached components should be placed on a Web server so that the JET Runtime could download them if the deployed application attempts to use any of the detached components via JNI or the Reflection API.
+The detached package should be placed on a Web server so that the JET Runtime could download it if the deployed application attempts to use any of the detached components via JNI or the Reflection API.

-To enable Java Runtime Slim-Down, copy&paste the following plugin configuration:
+To enable Java Runtime Slim-Down, copy and paste the following plugin configuration:

 ```xml
 <javaRuntimeSlimDown>